thisisrayner/project-zhenghe/README.md

     Always provide the FULL and COMPLETE code for the modified file(s).
 Do not provide only snippets or omit sections like docstrings or existing function implementations unless explicitly asked to do so for brevity in a specific, isolated discussion.
 The primary user will be copy-pasting the entire file content.

+    Comprehensive Docstring Updates are CRUCIAL:

-    Ensure all docstrings (module, function, class) are updated to reflect any changes in parameters, behavior, or new functionalities.
+        Ensure all docstrings (module-level, function-level, and class-level) are meticulously updated to reflect any changes in parameters, return types, behavior, or new functionalities.
+The automated codebase_summary.md relies heavily on these docstrings for accuracy.

+        Module Docstrings: Should provide a concise overview of the module's purpose and its primary responsibilities within the application.
+Aim for 1-3 clear sentences.

+        Function/Method Docstrings:

+            Start with a concise one-line summary of what the function/method does.
+This line should be imperative (e.g., "Calculates X..." not "This function calculates X...").

+            If the function is complex or has non-obvious behavior, follow with a more detailed explanation in subsequent paragraphs.

+            Clearly document all Args:: For each argument, specify its name: type followed by a brief description of its purpose and any important considerations.

+            Clearly document Returns:: Specify the return_type (or Tuple[type1, type2, ...] for multiple returns) followed by a brief description of what is being returned.

+            If the function can Raises: specific exceptions under certain conditions, document these.

+        Class Docstrings: Describe the purpose of the class.
+For methods within the class (including __init__), follow the function/method docstring guidelines.

+        Avoid "None" or Placeholder Docstrings: Do not leave docstrings as "None", "...", or with placeholder text.
+If a function is very simple and its purpose is clear from its name and type hints, a concise one-liner might suffice, but always prioritize clarity and completeness for the benefit of future maintenance and automated documentation.

     Maintain versioning comments at the top of each modified file.
-Increment the version appropriately (e.g., v1.3.3 to v1.3.4) and briefly note the key change in the version comment.
+Increment the version appropriately (e.g., v1.3.3 to v1.3.4) and briefly note the key change(s) in the version comment.

     Every Python code file provided MUST end with the comment // end of [filename] as the absolute last line.
 For example, app.py should end with // end of app.py.

-Adherence to these guidelines is crucial for maintaining clarity and ensuring the primary user can integrate changes smoothly.
+Adherence to these guidelines is crucial for maintaining clarity, ensuring the primary user can integrate changes smoothly, and keeping the automated codebase_summary.md accurate and useful.
 Future API Layer Plan

 The modular design supports future API development (e.g., using FastAPI or Flask) for programmatic access and integration with other tools.
 This could involve creating endpoints that accept keywords and parameters, returning structured JSON results.